 Game Show Tropes in use:

-- All or Nothing: Should have been the case on the first three questions, but apparently never happened.
+- All or Nothing: This should have been the case on the first three questions, but apparently never happened.

 - Rules Spiel